Create and use R visuals in Power BI

 R visuals are refreshed upon data updates, filtering, and highlighting.
-However, the image itself is not interactive and does not support tool tips.
+However, the image itself isn't interactive and doesn't support tool tips.

-R visuals respond to highlighting other visuals, but you cannot click on elements in the R visual in order to cross filter other elements.
+R visuals respond to highlighting other visuals, but you can't select elements in the R visual in order to cross filter other elements.

 R visuals are currently not supported for the Time data type.
-Please use Date/Time instead.
+Use Date/Time instead.

-R Visuals do not display when using Publish to web.
+R visuals don't display when using Publish to web.

-R visuals currently do not print with dashboard and reports printing
+R visuals currently don't print with reports printing.

-Chinese, Japanese and Korean fonts require all of the additional following steps to work properly in the Power BI service:
+Chinese, Japanese, and Korean fonts require all of the following steps to work properly in the Power BI service:

-First, install the R package showtext and all of its dependencies.
-You can do this by running the following script:
+- First, install the R package showtext and all of its dependencies.
+You can do install it by running the following script:

 powerbi_rEnableShowTextForCJKLanguages = 1